rafidka/rafidka.github.io/index.md

 ---
 layout: default
-title: "Rafid Al-Humaimidi - MTS @ Cohere"
+title: "Rafid - MTS @ Cohere"
 description: "Member of Technical Staff @ Cohere.
 I build machine learning systems with a focus on search and retrieval to power RAG architectures."
 ---